amf60/Vac_Covid19_BR_SC_Combinations_of_Concern_2/README.md

-* Fonte – OpenDataSus - Registros de Vacinação Covid19 (1)
+* Dataset Source – OpenDataSus  - Registros de Vacinação Covid19 - Dados SC – Santa Catarina – Brasil (1)

-* Data from the Brazilian state of Santa Catarina – Brasil (2)

-* Downloaded on 30 de maio 2021 at 05am Brazilian time.
+* Dataset downloaded on 30 de maio 2021 at 05:00 am.

-* Initial master file named – sc3005_05am.csv
+* Inicial master File named – sc3005_05am.csv

-* Total master file size – 1.11 GB = 34 columns (or variables) and 2,017,225 rows (or registrations)
+* Original total file size – 1.11 GB = 34 columns and 2,017,225 rows (or registrations)

 * The above master file was divided in 17 separated files.
 Each grouping all the registered data from the counties belonging to a DECENTRALIZED EPIDEMIOLOGICAL SURVEILLANCE UNITS (UDVE) in the state of Santa Catarina- Brasil.

 # Introduction
-This repository, built in 3 phases (details at the end of this page) is my personal project for the Module 2 of the Alura Bootcamp Applied Data Sciences.
+This repository, built in 3 phases (details at the end of this page) is my personal project for the Module 2 of the Alura Bootcamp Applied Data Sciences II (ABADSII).

 It uses the same original raw dataset used in the repository (Vac_Covid19_BR_SC_Combinations_of_Concern_1).
-It makes some corrections for the parsing done on phase I and digs further on the findings made on Module 1.
+It makes some corrections for the parsing done on phase I in the previous module 1 and digs further on the findings made on Module 1.

-In the previous project after cross-checking 3 our of 34 original columns (coluna 26 - vacina_fabricante_nome, coluna 30 - vacina_codigo, coluna 31 - vacina_nome), of a government open source database, I found that for 12% of the registers (~260.000 out of ~ 2 Million), as per cut date of 30 May 2021 at 5am, we can not certify with 100% of certitude which vaccine an individual received.
+In the previous repository (Vac_Covid19_BR_SC_Combinations_of_Concern_1) after cross-checking 3 (out of the 34 original columns) (coluna 26 - vacina_fabricante_nome, coluna 30 - vacina_codigo, coluna 31 - vacina_nome), of a government open source database, I found that for 12% of the registers (~260.000 out of ~ 2 Million), as per cut date of 30 May 2021 at 5am, we can not certify with 100% of certitude which vaccine an individual received.

 # Exploratory Data Techniques: